SeaRyanC/blog/posts/accounting-error-is-not-cash-flow.md

 "Your cash flow is $40, because that's how much money you had after subtracting your expenses from your income.
 The $1 was the accounting error, not the cash flow.
 You need to find an accountant who knows what they're talking about.
 And if your taxes go up by $5, you can choose to spend less at the arcade, or you can save less.
 It's up to you, but your business will still be turning a tidy profit.
 I wouldn't worry about it."

-"Wow", says Sandy, "I guess that's what I get for hiring a cut-rate accountant.
+"Wow", says Tommy, "I guess that's what I get for hiring a cut-rate accountant.
 Thanks for clearing it up for me.
 It's sure good to know my business is doing 40 times better than I thought!"

 ## Discussion